-- (1) The Municipality shall provide all customers with a monthly consolidated account for municipal service rendered, which account shall be generated on a monthly basis in cycles of approximately thirty (30) days. - (2) The monthly consolidated account can include property rates charges, in which case they shall comply with section 27 of the Municipal Property Rates Act No. 6 of 2004. - (3) All accounts rendered by the Municipality shall be payable on the due date. - (4) Account balances which remain unpaid after 30 days from the delivery date of the account shall attract interest on arrears, irrespective of the reasons for non-payment.
-Interest will be charged from the first working day of the month following the month in which the account becomes payable. - (5) All accounts are payable as above regardless of the fact that the customer has not received the account; the onus being on the customer to obtain a copy of the account before the due date. - (6) Accounts will be rendered using conventional postal services, hand delivery at the premises or by means of an email if so requested by the customer. - (7) No accounts will be rendered in the case of an outstanding balance of R30.00 or less or where such account has a credit balance. - (8) In the case of joint ownership the Municipality may, in order to limit costs and prevent unnecessary administration, recover the rates and service charges continuously from one of the joint owners.
+- (1) The Municipality shall provide all customers with a monthly consolidated account for municipal service rendered, which account shall be generated on a monthly basis in cycles of approximately thirty (30) days. - (2) The monthly consolidated account can include property rates charges, in which case they shall comply with section 27 of the Municipal Property Rates Act No. 6 of 2004. - (3) All accounts rendered by the Municipality shall be payable on the due date. - (4) Account balances which remain unpaid on the first day of the month following the month in which the account becomes payable shall attract interest on arrears, irrespective of the reasons for non-payment.
+Interest will be charged from the first day of the month following the month in which the account becomes payable. - (5) All accounts are payable as above regardless of the fact that the customer has not received the account; the onus being on the customer to obtain a copy of the account before the due date. - (6) Accounts will be rendered using conventional postal services, hand delivery at the premises or by means of an email if so requested by the customer.

+- (7) No accounts will be rendered in the case of an outstanding balance of R30.00 or less or where such account has a credit balance. - (8) In the case of joint ownership the Municipality may, in order to limit costs and prevent unnecessary administration, recover the rates and service charges continuously from one of the joint owners.